Ling Liong Sik: Acting Prime Minister

 In 1988, Ling was briefly the acting Prime Minister from 4 to 16 February 1988, due to an internal struggle between different factions in UMNO, leading to a legal challenge and the deregistration of UMNO.

 Post political career

+PKFZ trial

+In July 2010, Ling was charged with deceiving the Cabinet into approving a land purchase for the Port Klang Free Zone project, despite knowing that it would result in losses for the government.

+In October 2013, he was acquitted of the charges.

 UTAR chancellor

 On 18 January 2017, Ling Liong Sik was installed as University Tunku Abdul Rahman's (UTAR) first chancellor during the university's 24th convocation ceremony.

 Najib Razak defamation case

-On 27 October 2015, Prime Minister Najib Razak has filed a suit against Ling Liong Sik for allegedly defaming him.
-Ling Liong Sik had made remarks in an article entitled "MCA's Liong Sik joins call for Najib's ouster for allegedly putting people's money in his own pocket" which were published in the Malay Mail online portal.
-Ling Liong Sik was quoted saying in the article that he agreed with former prime minister Mahathir Mohamad's demands for Najib to resign, claiming that Najib "has taken people's money and put it in his own personal accounts".
+On 27 October 2015, Prime Minister Najib Razak filed a suit against Ling Liong Sik for allegedly defaming him.
+Ling had made remarks in an article entitled "MCA's Liong Sik joins call for Najib's ouster for allegedly putting people's money in his own pocket" which were published in the Malay Mail online portal.

+Ling was quoted saying in the article that he agreed with former prime minister Mahathir Mohamad's call for Najib to resign, claiming that Najib "has taken people's money and put it in his own personal accounts".

 On 13 January 2016, Najib said Ling Liong Sik did not act as a bona fide "elder statesman".
 In his reply to Ling's defence and counter-claim against his suit for defamation, Najib said Ling had acted recklessly and with mala fide (bad intention) to tarnish his image and reputation.

-In 18 February 2016, Ling Liong Sik spared no bullets in his latest attack on Prime Minister Najib Razak.
+On 18 February 2016, Ling Liong Sik spared no bullets in his latest attack on Prime Minister Najib Razak.
 According to Ling, there is nothing wrong with UMNO and BN.

 It is only Najib and (the prime minister's wife) Rosmah.

 We remove Najib and Rosmah, the country will return to normal.
 Peace, stability and progress will return to Malaysia.

 On 18 July 2016, The High Court in Kuala Lumpur dismissed former Prime Minister Mahathir Mohamad's affidavit in support of Ling Liong Sik's application to strike out Najib's suit.
 In her decision made in chambers, Justice Nor Bee Ariffin considered the affidavit filed by Mahathir as hearsay.

-On 23 December 2016, The High Court fixed March 23, 2017, to decide on an application by Ling Liong Sik to strike out a suit filed against him by Najib.
+On 23 December 2016, The High Court fixed 23 March 2017, to decide on an application by Ling Liong Sik to strike out a suit filed against him by Najib.

 On 22 February 2017, the court deferred a decision on the application, on the grounds that Najib could sue in his capacity as a public official.